Selliott1227/post-install-config/README.md

 </p>
 <p>
-This image in within osTicket
+This image is within osTicket showing the Roles tab where you can assign different permissions to your agents.
 </p>
 <br />